micah-withers/PDF-Similarity/README.md

 **Installation**
 Open terminal or an Anaconda Prompt

-Create an environment with Python 3.6:
+Create an environment with Python 3.6 or later:
 >$ conda create --name myenv python=3.6
 _Replace "myenv" with the environment name of your choice_